-It was also reported in the news at the time that these individuals not only failed in checking the client’s suitability of the investment but, failed to disclose a conflict of interest that they were also managing directors of an introducer firm which had referred business to 1 Stop.
+It was also reported in the news at the time that these individuals not only failed in checking the client’s suitability of the investment but, failed to disclose the conflict of interest to the clients that they had received fees from introducer firms.

 In 2019 they were reported as being the number 1 advice firm to receive complaints against them via the FSCS with a total of 1,254.

-High-risk investment can be great for the right kind of investor – someone who can afford to take the risks and possible losses and understands investments and the risks they carry,
+High-risk investment can be great for the right kind of investor – someone who can afford to take the risks and possible losses and understands that’s the case.

-But if you can’t afford the losses and don’t really understand how investments work, then you are not suitable for these types of investment and shouldn’t have been advised into them.
+But if you can’t afford the losses and don’t really understand the potential to lose money as well as gain, then you are not suitable for these types of investment and shouldn’t have been advised into them.

 Negligent financial advice is one of the biggest factors in pension transfer mis-selling.

 If you were advised to transfer into a SIPP and you have concerns about the advice you received or the investments within your SIPP and would like to talk to our team about it call 0114 2664216.

 Or we offer a free initial check to see if you may have been mis-sold.
 It’s just a simple chat with one of our team who can briefly assess if you may have a case.
 There’s no obligation to use our service.

 Fill in the enquiry form to arrange a call back at a convenient time for you.